fsociety/exchange-rate-chrome-extension/README.md

 to install this project

-- Chrome three dots (right corner) > More Tools > Extensions
+- Chrome three dots (top right corner) > More Tools > Extensions
-- Enable developer mode (top right corner of screen)
+- Enable developer mode (top right corner of window)
 - Click "Load Unpacked" button and select the project